 This program is designed for people working in the public sector, or those who wish to learn more about how it works.
 This includes practitioners at the federal, provincial or municipal level, people involved in policy or administration in social service agencies, health services, advocacy groups and other public or non-profit organizations and agencies.
 Social workers, policy analysts, health administrators, police officers, fire personnel and First Nations administrators are among those who have benefited from our program.
-Indeed, partnerships with the First Nations Technical Institute (FNTI) and with the Office of the (Ontario) Fire Marshal (OFM) and the Ontario Association of Fire Chiefs (OAFC) have resulted in the delivery of the Public Administration and Governance program in Aboriginal communities and at the Ontario Fire College in specialized formats designed specifically for First Nations administrators and fire services personnel respectively.
+Indeed, a partnership with the First Nations Technical Institute (FNTI) continues the delivery of the Public Administration and Governance program in Indigenous communities in specialized formats designed specifically for First Nations administrators.
+From 2000 to 2014, a partnership with the Office of the (Ontario) Fire Marshal (OFM) and the Ontario Association of Fire Chiefs (OAFC) saw the courses necessary to complete Levels 1 and 2 delivered to fire services personnel at the Ontario Fire College.
+Since 2014, fire services personnel have been able to complete Levels 1 and 2 through any combination of in-class, hybrid, and online courses.

 Ryerson’s Public Administration and Governance program provides you with: